-What are hemorrhoids, and why are we more likely to get them during pregnancy?
+What are hemorrhoids, and why are we more likely to get them during pregnancy and postpartum?

 Hemorrhoids are a result of increased blood flow in pregnancy, particularly to those below your uterus.
 These veins can become dilated and swollen, and itch, burn, and bleed.